NOTE TO VISITORS

 - Do not venture out on the lakes.

 What is your reception capacity?

-Due to current health regulations, our reception capacity is reduced to 25 people per half hour for each institution.
-However, this rule does not apply to the Jardin botanique's outdoor gardens.
-The Insectarium is closed for renovations (reopening scheduled later in 2021).
+Due to current health regulations, our reception capacity is reduced to 50 people per screening at the Planétarium Rio Tinto Alcan.
+The capacity is limited to 60 people per half hour for the Jardin botanique's greenhouses.
+However, this rule does not apply to the Jardin botanique's outdoor gardens, where up to 400 people can be admitted per half hour.
+The Biodôme welcomes visitors at a rate of 150 people per half-hourly departure.
+The Insectarium is closed for renovations (reopening scheduled in fall 2021).

-Given that the reception capacity is reduced to 25 people per half hour for each institution, does this mean that we have to finish our visit in 30 minutes?
+Given that the reception capacity is reduced, does this mean that we have to finish our visit in 30 minutes?

 Visitor admission is staggered at 30-minute intervals so that crowds don't end up forming in any of the ecosystems.
 At the Biodôme, as at the other Espace pour la vie museums, the length of time people stay varies with their level of interest.
 We recommend you allow between an hour and an hour and a half for your Biodôme visit.

 Do I have to book my ticket online to access the museums?